 Her first mission is to rescue a freighter stranded on planet Dune.
 Which as you might guess from the name is a desert world.
 And is infested with giant worms.

-Planet Dune has not only two writers Lauren Pritchard and Joe Roche who also co-wrote Robotapocalypse, but it also has two directors Glenn Campbell (Adventures of Aladin) and Tammy Klein.
+Planet Dune has not only two writers Lauren Pritchard and Joe Roche who also co-wrote Robotapocalypse and Moon Crash, but it also has two directors Glenn Campbell (Adventures of Aladin) and Tammy Klein.
 Sadly that didn’t make it twice as good as other films from The Asylum, but at least it’s somewhere in the vicinity of watchable, unlike some of their other films.

 Wisely, and unsurprisingly, Planet Dune dispenses with all of Dune’s more mystical elements and concentrates on the sandworms.
 Combined with a subplot involving the salvage rights to the freighter the result is something like Tremors in outer space.
 Or the Outer Limits episode The Invisible Enemy with marginally better effects.
 And I do mean marginally better.
 Everything from the CGI worms to the green screen work is subpar.
 At times, such as the sandworm riding scene, laughably so.
 But nobody’s expecting much better from The Asylum are they?

 There’s just enough action in Planet Dune to keep boredom away, but nothing to actually make it noteworthy.
 It lacks the imagination of Jungle Run or the faster pace of Robotapocalypse and just sort of wanders from point A to point B without any energy or even a sense of danger.
 We find out very early in the film that despite their size, the worms aren’t that hard to kill and they take a surprisingly small toll on the film’s cast.